Paulj1989/paulrjohnson.net/content/posts/2022-02-19-make-more-packages.md

 However, I recently made the jump into some basic package development as a result of working on an internal package that I am helping to develop.
 While it wasn't being built entirely from scratch, this package was a good opportunity for me to play around with some cool functions and learn about package infrastructure.
 Having done so, I realised that the process is actually pretty painless.

-To follow-up on what I'd learned, I decided to build my own (stupid but funny) package from scratch, and made [{nice}](https://github.com/Paulj1989/nice).
+To follow-up on what I'd learned, I decided to build my own (stupid but funny) package from scratch, and made [**nice**](https://github.com/Paulj1989/nice).

 Now, I thought I would write this short blog post detailing the process for creating a very basic package, in the hope that it might help someone else overcome an imagined barrier to entry.
-I will run through the process of setting up a package, adding some simple functions, and then building out the basic infrastructure with documentation and testing, using {nice} as an example.
+I will run through the process of setting up a package, adding some simple functions, and then building out the basic infrastructure with documentation and testing, using **nice** as an example.

 ## Initial Setup